Wildlife Observation Trail

 Encompassing over 400-acres of diverse habitat, the park includes bottomland hardwood forests, upland hardwood forests, nepheline syenite glades, and wetlands.
 About 3-miles of trails are available for use.
 Gillam Park is a well-known hotspot for birders and native plant enthusiasts and is managed by Audubon Delta as wildlife habitat for the city of Little Rock.

 The park is closed to vehicles and only open to foot traffic.
 Cars may park at the gate (34.702679, -92.252908) or at the Little Rock Audubon Center parking lot (4500 Springer Blvd.).
 Gillam Park can also be accessed from the Wildlife Observation Trail (above) from the top of the hill, at the cul-de-sac.
 Trails are open 7 days a week, from sunrise to sunset.

-Interpretive improvements are underway in Gillam Park thanks to support from 3M and the Union Pacific Foundation.
+Interpretive improvements have been made in Gillam Park thanks to support from 3M and the Union Pacific Foundation.